openstreetmap-ng/openstreetmap-ng/ANNOUNCEMENT.md

 - **Less Complexity**: Previously, if you wanted to contribute, you had to understand and write code in multiple languages—Ruby and C++.
 Now, you only need to focus on Python, significantly simplifying the learning curve.

 - **New Opportunities for Rapid Innovation**: The shift to Python opens up a wide array of new opportunities for quick and effective solutions.
 Python's extensive libraries and frameworks make it easier to introduce new features and capabilities into the project at a much faster pace.

-- **Simpler and More Flexible Database**: OpenStreetMap-NG transitions from a traditional SQL database to MongoDB.
-For those contributing to the project, MongoDB is simpler to understand and work with.
-The models also are designed to be easily extended or modified, adapting more readily to the project's changing needs.

 - **Extensible and Flexible**: The new system is designed from the ground up to be easily extensible.
 As technology evolves or new features are needed, it will be much simpler to integrate those updates.